Ivanich41/AD-Vulnbox/README.md

 ## [MobaXTerm](https://mobaxterm.mobatek.net) (Windows Only)

-Mobaxterm is an advanced administration tool with supportted protocols.
-It combines the advantages of the previous methods:
+Mobaxterm is an advanced administration tool with many connection protocols support It combines the advantages of the previous methods:
 - SSH browser with drag and drop support
 - Built in remote text editor